Thursday, January 5, 2012

 CMI Founder, Director, Publisher

-George F Roberson, Phd is Adjunct Assistant Professor at the University of Massachusetts-Amherst in the Geography Human Dimensions Research Group; his work is focused on international collaborations and education and theorizing processes of engagement and change.
+George F Roberson, PhD, founded Collaborative Media International (CMI) in 2009* and serves as Publisher and Director.
+An academic, entrepreneur, adventurer, writer, and coach, Roberson is Adjunct Assistant Professor at the University of Massachusetts-Amherst in the Geography Human Dimensions Research Group.
 His doctorate is also with that group culminating in an urban-humanistic dissertation on Tangier, Morocco.
+His ongoing work is focused on theorizing processes of engagement and change and establishing best practices in international collaborations and education.

-Recent activities include: Fulbright Scholar to Tangier cultivating NGO’s with Dr Khalid Amine and the International Centre for Performance Studies (ICPS); Founder and Director of Collaborative Media International (CMI) for the development of educational materials, cutting-edge technologies and innovative funding models; Publisher and Project Director of Moroccan Arabic (for learning the language); and Chair of Partners for International Collaboration and Education (PICE, pronounced peace, a.k.a. ‘partners for peace’) a collaborative effort of ICPS and CMI to further international programming, education, and exchange.
+Recent activities include: Co-convener of the Tangier International Conferences (i.e. Performing Transformations 2012, 8th Annual); Fulbright Scholar to Tangier cultivating NGO’s with Dr Khalid Amine and the International Centre for Performance Studies (ICPS); Founder and Director of Collaborative Media International (CMI) for the development of educational materials, cutting-edge technologies and innovative funding models; Publisher and Project Director of Moroccan Arabic (for learning the language); and Chair of Partners for International Collaboration and Education (PICE, pronounced peace, a.k.a. ‘partners for peace’) a collaborative effort of ICPS and CMI to further international programming, education, and exchange.

 Roberson’s international experience reaches over fifty countries on five continents with a particular focus in the North Africa/Middle East and Mediterranean Regions with experience in more than ten Muslim-majority countries.
 In order to get boots-on-the-ground experience, one research trip included hitching solo from Morocco to Guinea-Conakry.

 Prior to entering international research and education, he spent ten years as a social and business entrepreneur building sports marketing companies and ski coaching.
-He is also former Research Director at Colorado WINS, the state employee organization.
+He is also former Research Director at Colorado WINS (a.k.a.
+CAPE-SEIU), the state employee organization.

 He splits his time between Denver, Amherst, and Tangier.